Fair Commodity Taxation: Introduction

 \subsection{Related Literature}

 We relate to a few strands of literature.
 First, our exercise is inspired by the literature on redistributive market design (\cite{condorelli2013market}, \cite{dworczak2021redistribution}, and \cite{akbarpour2024redistributive}), which studies the impact that non-market interventions such as quotas, a public option (\cite{kang2023public}), or ordeals (\cite{tokarski2026screening}) have on allocative and redistributive efficiency.
 While we share a common motivation---seeking to understand the redistributive impact of market interventions on the distribution of consumer surplus---our tools and messages are quite distinct.
-In particular, in contrast to these papers, which often assume the designer's objective includes more variables then they have tools to screen on, we show that there is a role for government intervention even when consumers' valuation for money is not their private information.
-Moreover, their policy conclusions suggest subsidization of the good is constrained optimal; in contrast, we show commodity taxes can be used to attain our regulator's redistributive goals.
+In particular, in contrast to these papers, which often assume the designer's objective includes more variables than they have tools to screen on, we show that there is a role for government intervention even when consumers' valuation for money is not their private information.
+Moreover, their policy conclusions suggest a range of possible interventions are constrained optimal (including subsidization and rationing); in contrast, we show commodity taxes can be used to attain our regulator's redistributive goals.
 Our redistributive criteria---which looks at the distribution of information rents in a monopoly screening problem---is similar in spirit to the criteria of \cite{pusztai2025redistributing}, though our goals and methods are quite different; for example, they study an information design problem.
+Closer to our paper, \cite{yang2025comparison} compare screening devices by how they distribute information rents when welfare weights are unobservable; we similarly study the distribution of information rents, but through tax-and-subsidy policies without unobservable welfare weights, in many-good screening problems.